JCMexplains/writing-for-success-2023/textbook.md

 [Table of Contents](#contents)

-## Writing a Research Paper
+## Writing A Research Paper

-## 12.1 Creating a Rough Draft for a Research Paper
+## 12.1 Creating A Rough Draft For A Research Paper

 **Learning Objectives**